alf-labs/tangram/web/src/intro/intro.md

 ![Piece TW](piece_tw.png#center)

 That piece was chosen because it's easily distinguishable and unique on any given board.

+Thus for any given board, we rotate the hexagonal board in such a way that this unique piece is always in the same direction, no matter where it is on the board.
 This gives us an easy way to orient any given board, allowing us to compare them more easily.